zexedex/git_cheatsheet/hello.md

 git init : activate a folder as repository

-git add "file" or git add . : to generate an index of all the files to follow
+git add "file" or git add . or better git add --all : to generate an index of all the files to follow

 git commit -m "add message here" : to save the modifications you did to your files